Timespinner

 Timespinner is a video game developed by Lunar Ray Games and published by Chucklefish.
 It was funded through the crowdfunding platform Kickstarter in June 2014.
 Initially scheduled for release in November 2015, growth in the project's scope necessitated a later release date of September 2018.

+A sequel, Timespinner 2: Unwoven Dream, was announced on September 25, 2023.
+The release date has not been announced.

 Gameplay

 Timespinner is an action-platformer wherein players control Lunais, a Time Messenger.
 The game mechanics were heavily inspired by Konami's Castlevania: Symphony of the Night.
 Luna is able to explore the castle and the surrounding grounds, while finding upgrades that help her do that effectively.
 That includes a double jump for out of reach platforms, and water mask for being able to breathe underwater.
 The players can use a familiar, which will follow Lunais around and help during the battles.
 Another core feature of the game is the ability to pause time for a few seconds, allowing the player to avoid enemy attacks and use enemies as additional platforms to get to otherwise unreachable locations.
 The time-pausing ability is powered by sand, which can be gained by defeating enemies.